andyvorld/LGSTrayBattery/readme.md

 - New reactive Icons
     - Now reacts to light/dark theme
     - Now reacts to what type of device you currently have selected (Supports mouse, keyboards and headsets)
-- Native HID Battery percentages now uses a formula rather than old xml files
+- Native HID Battery percentages now uses a look up table rather than old xml files
     - Assuming they use 3.7V lipo batteries, if you are getting weird battery percentages or voltage readings < 3.5V, please open an issue
 - Updated HID backend to detect plugging in wireless devices
 - Smarter polling